ZeHolyQofPower/quicksort_project/README.md

-Welcome to Adam Gazdecki's CSCE350 QuickSortProject.
+Welcome to Adam Gazdecki's CSCE350 QuickSort Project.
 A Median-of-Three Implementation and Empirical Analysis of the QuickSort Algorithm.
 # Directions for Compilation and Use.
-### 0. Stack Overflow Errors :(
+### 0. Stack Overflow Errors.  :(
 The elephant in the project are the segfaults.
 There is ONE bug I know about.
 I fully understand why and how it occures.
 How to fix it is beyond my abilities.

 When quicksorting arrays of size 'n', the stack depth is size 'n'.
-The stack in memory is filled with calls of my `QuickSort()` function over and over until it runs out of space.
+The stack in memory is filled with calls of my quicksort function over and over until it runs out of space.
 Using `gdb` on the core dump confirms this.
 Because I'm inexperienced at using `gdb`, `valgrind` with the flag `--verbose` also shows the stack overflow error clearly.

 I know my heap allocation is CLEAN.
 I have a single instance of "new" and a single instance of "delete" in the entire project.
 Valgrind also shows there are no possible memory leaks.

 I have tried my best to make sure I'm storing the array in the heap without copying.
 I am not moving the data on or off the stack.
 I am using minimal function calls in my main method.
 For example, I removed a separate partition function.
 I have confirmed, using some crazy goto statements I removed, that the completion of quicksort calls on the stack are occuring in a depth first order.
 I have tried allocating more memory for the stack by using the flag `-fsplit-stack`.
 I have asked every professor, cs-student, and friend that would listen about this bug and nobody has any idea how to help.
-So if you have ANY idea why my program does this and nobody elses, please please please tell me, it's benn driving me crazy.
+So if you have ANY idea why my program does this and nobody else's, please please please tell me, it's benn driving me crazy.
 ### 1. Download The Repository.
 You should be able to download the compressed package from dropbox.